alberthun/legacy-sense-docs/guides/002-sdks/002-android-sdk.md

 Follow the guides below to configure your app.

 ## Release Notes
-* 1.2.7 - Customizable sticky notifications
+* 1.2.8 - Added support for Indoor Atlas as indoor location provider

 ## Installation